“He who conceals his transgressions will not prosper,

 “So Manny McManface looked up lesbian porn on the internet again, but that’s okay – so did Bobert!
 Don’t do it again!
 God loves you!
 See you next week!”

 Forgive me for my cynicism.
 This is only another example of why I can’t, out of my own personal convictions, support the doctrine of justification by faith alone.
-If you would like me to expand on that, feel free to read my article Holier Than Thou: Why ‘Faith Alone’ Isn’t Enough.
-I guess when it comes down to this, the implication that being pardoned exempts us from accountability truly bothers me in the same manner a sexual predator would continually be pardoned after wilfully offending repeatedly.
+If you would like me to expand on that, feel free to read my article ‘Faith Alone’ Is Not Enough.
+I guess when it comes down to this, the implication that being pardoned exempts us from accountability truly bothers me in the same manner a sexual predator would continually be pardoned after willfully offending repeatedly.
 The question that arises within me is, what is the true meaning of repentance?
 Does it mean simply accepting someone to waiver my debt of ongoing transgressions, or does it mean making a conscious effort to reject and avoid sin?
 In my honest opinion, both are equally necessary.

-One of the ongoing themes of some Christian denominations is the priesthood of all believers.
+One of the ongoing themes of some Christian denominations is ‘the priesthood of all believers.’
 This doctrine originates back to the days of the Protestant revolt, stating every person has direct access to Jesus through prayer without the use of a human mediator (like a priest, for example).
-Many would say this ideology is taken out of context from 1 Peter 2:5 (NIV),
+Many would say this ideology is taken out of context from this passage,

 “You also, like living stones, are being built into a spiritual house to be a holy priesthood, offering spiritual sacrifices acceptable to God through Jesus Christ.”